mongodb/specifications/source/auth/tests/mongodb-oidc.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~
 - Clear the cache.
 - Create a request callback that returns a valid token.
-- Create a client with a url of the form  ``mongodb://test_user1@localhost:27018/?authMechanism=MONGODB-OIDC&directConnection=true&readPreference=secondaryPreferred`` and the OIDC request callback.
+- Create a client with a url of the form  ``mongodb://test_user1@localhost:27018/?authMechanism=MONGODB-OIDC&directConnection=true&readPreference=secondaryPreferred`` and a valid OIDC request callback.
 - Perform a ``find`` operation that succeeds.
 - Close the client.